 The service offered by Code Path SRL is Socialinsider.

-Socialinsider offers competitive social media benchmarks – the ability to add social media accounts across multiple social media networks (Twitter, Facebook, Instagram, YouTube, Linkedin)
+Socialinsider offers competitive social media benchmarks – the ability to monitor social media accounts across multiple social media networks (Twitter, Facebook, Instagram, YouTube, LinkedIn)

 In order to offer the Service we need to process data as explained below:

 |Name of the function/service:||Socialinsider Dashboard Information on the processing of personal data|

 |Purpose of the contract/services provided - type and purpose of data processing:||

 |Types of data which are the subject of processing:||

 |Data processed in the case of paid accounts:||

 |Special categories of data being processed||No special categories of data are processed.|